 Before you book a flight or reserve a hotel suite, talk to the other parent.
 If you need extra days to accommodate travel, ask how you can arrange this.
 Be willing to give up some of your time around your travel to have the time you need.
 Put any agreements reached with the other parent in writing and follows the terms of your judgment.
 If you are deviating from the terms of the judgment, put those in writing and have both parties sign, in front of notaries preferably.
 If there is a disagreement about your proposed travel plans, contact an attorney for assistance in working out the disagreement.

 Giving notice in advance and talking to the other parent should include all the information and tentative schedule, even if your judgment does not require it.
-Being generous with this information may ease fears or anxiety that can lead disagreements.
-Provide this information in writing, an email is fine.
-This provides proof of the information communicated, if it is later needed.
+Being generous with this information may ease fears or anxiety that can lead to disagreements.
+Provide this information in writing.
+You can use an email or communicate in any court-ordered family communication app.
+This provides proof that the information was communicated if it is later needed.
 Be sure to answer the following in your notice:

 If you are providing copies of confirmations or receipts for any reservations or bookings, feel free to redact any information that details with costs or account numbers.

 Determine if the children will need a passport or visa.
 If this is the case, the other parent normally must sign the appropriate paperwork.
 If the other parent has the passport, you will need to obtain it from them.
 If the other parent refuses to sign paperwork or turn over the passport, you will need time to file a motion with the court.
 There should be time to allow for enforcing the court’s decision, if the other parent is defying the court’s orders.
 This may take weeks or months to accomplish, so waiting until two weeks before the schedule trip may be too late.

 A sample email notice to the other parent may look like the following: